 There are times that they go for longer boards with less volume.
-It all depends on the type of waves and the surfers’ preference and skills.
+It all depends on the type of waves and the surfers’ preferences and skills.

-Even though surfers have varying opinions on step-ups, they use it to pursue the same goal, to be able to tackle an enormous wave that their shortboards cannot handle anymore.
+Even though surfers have varying opinions on step-ups, they use them to pursue the same goal, to be able to tackle an enormous wave that their shortboards cannot handle anymore.

 One of the biggest mistakes of amateur surfers is using the wrong board for the wave.
 They think that shortboards can handle all kinds of water conditions, but these boards do not.
 Although the shortboards can withstand overhead waves, it does not mean that their abilities are infinite.
-There are times that you have to use a step up to tackle overhead waves.
+There are times when you have to use step-up to tackle overhead waves.

 If you think that you will only end up spending more money on buying a step-up, you are wrong.
-It will cost you more if you buy for an added fiberglass or replace your old ones with it.
+It will cost you more if you buy added fibreglass or replace your old ones with it.
 When you push your shortboards to their limits, they will only shatter and cost you more money.

 However, the step-up can tackle bigger waves.
 It will remain in one piece and unshattered when you use it.
 You can buy cheaper step-ups, but you have to sacrifice the aesthetics if you are short on budget.

-You have to consider the right position, timing, and the size and shape of the wave.
+You have to consider the right position, timing, size and shape of the wave.

 The sign that you need to change your shortboard is when it already feels uncontrollable or loose when the wave becomes bigger.